sjdvda/myt-usage-checker/README.md

 1. Clone or download this repository to your computer

-2. Add your my.t login details to the config.ini file.
+2. Edit the config.ini file (refer to the configuration sect.

-3. To install the dependencies, navigate to the folder and run `python -m pip install -r requirements.txt`
+3. To install the requirements`python -m pip install -r requirements.txt`

 4. To run the script `python3 mytusage.py`